-Closer to home you may be tempted by the Embrace Smart Mirror, which when “switched on” transforms from a normal 800 x 600 mirror to a full high definition Android tablet.
-Featuring high quality glass just 27mm thick this mirror is splash proof, moisture resistant and certified for use in Australian bathrooms.
-It offers voice, touch and gesture control, has an inbuilt motion sensor to “wake up” when you walk in front of it, includes a camera (to be used with caution in the bathroom) and is compatible with thousands of Apps.
+Closer to the home you may be tempted by the Embrace Smart Mirror, which when “switched on” transforms from a normal 800 x 600 mirror to a full high definition Android tablet.
+Featuring high-quality glass just 27mm thick this mirror is splash-proof, moisture resistant, and certified for use in Australian bathrooms.
+It offers voice, touch, and gesture control, has an inbuilt motion sensor to “wake up” when you walk in front of it, includes a camera (to be used with caution in the bathroom) and is compatible with thousands of Apps.
 Think YouTube, Skype, Facebook, Gmail, Uber Eats, Dominos etc literally at your fingertips or by simple voice control.
 This “mirror” boasts speakers, a microphone, Wi-Fi and Bluetooth, allowing you to potentially control all your smart home devices from the one hub.
 2017 prototypes of this model have sold out, with production currently underway of a high spec series.
 Keep your eyes on this one!

 With these amazing new functionalities becoming a more common option, remember that when choosing a bathroom mirror you will still need to take the time to consider the traditional aspects involved in creating the perfect bathroom experience for you and your family.
 Here we are talking basics, like the size, shape, style and functionality of your bathroom.

 If however, you like the idea of adding some of these tech developments into the mix, then don’t forget to also consider, plan for, and seek professional advice on: